ENG517/Procedure/kolskid/p-standomix300-make-bread.md

 ### Bake
 1. Bake for 30-33 minutes, or until golden brown on top.
    - Testing for doneness: Gently (carefully!) tap the top of a loaf: it should sound hollow.
+   - Or, the bread is done when an instant-read thermometer reads the center of the loaf as 195–200F.
 2. Turn the loaves out onto a wire cooling rack and allow to cool at least 10 minutes before slicing.
    - Optional: while the loaves are still hot, brush the tops with butter.
 3. Once cool, store in an airtight container or bag for 2-3 days at room temperature, or up to 5 days in the refrigerator.